openandclose/tosixinch/docs/options.rst

     (``prince``)

-    The name or full path for the command as you type it in the shell.
+    The name or full path of the command as you type it in the shell.
     For ordinary installed ones, only the name would suffice.

 .. confopt:: css2